New York Personal Injury Attorneys

 To file a lawsuit against a New York City public agency, your attorney must prove that the government agency was negligent.

 Before filing a lawsuit, you must file a notice of claim to the responsible agency within 90 days of the accident.
 Identifying the appropriate agency can be complicated and if done incorrectly can be fatal to your case.
 This notice must include:

 Hiring a municipal liability attorney from Sullivan Papain Block McGrath Coffinas & Cannavo, P.C., will ensure that you meet all necessary deadlines, identify the appropriate parties, put on notice of the claim and ensure that the notice of claim contains adequate, detailed information.

 For instance, a plaintiff can recover for one’s past lost earnings from the date of the accident to the date of the verdict.
 He or she can also recover for the future lost earnings that he/she will expect to suffer thereafter.

 Damages could also include both past and future medical expenses, including medication, doctor’s visits, hospitalization, and physical therapy.

 Indeed, a plaintiff can also recover one’s pain and suffering that results from the accident.
 This includes both the injury and resulting treatment and also the consequences on one’s life.
 At trial, we ask a jury to consider both the past pain and suffering that our client suffered and the future pain and suffering that he/she will have to endure.

 Due to the complexity and short timeframe of municipal liability cases, it is important that you contact a personal injury attorney.
 Our attorneys have the litigation knowledge you desire for your personal injury case.

 Contact Sullivan Papain Block McGrath & Cannavo, P.C., today for a free consultation.
-Prefer to speak to a legal professional directly?
+Prefer to speak to a New York City personal injury attorney directly?
 Call our Manhattan office at (212) 732-9000.